 Chances of Evolution

-Evolution preaches that nothing except random chance in connection with survival of the fittest produced the human brain.
+Evolution preaches that nothing except random chance in connection with survival of the fittest produced immense complexity of life that is common knowledge today.
 Since survival of the fittest does nothing but remove changes that had been created by chance, it is chance and chance alone that is supposed to create the changes in the first place.

 What are the odds that all of the connections of the brain (and this is a look at the connections only and not the nerve cells themselves) occurred by chance?
 There is a mathematical formula that calculates the odds of different arrangements.